Branksome Hall: Campus and Facilities

 Branksome Hall's campus includes East and West campuses divided by Mount Pleasant Avenue, as well as a ravine woodlot.
 Facilities include junior, middle and senior school buildings, administrative buildings, a uniform shop, two boarding residences, an outdoor classroom, lower field and tennis courts.

 In 2015, the new athletics and wellness centre opened, designed by MacLennan Jaunkalns Miller Architects.
 The facility has two saltwater pools, a gymnasium, a fitness centre, yoga and dance studios, an erg rowing room, a dining hall with a kitchen, and rooftop terraces.
 In 2017, the landscape design for the building, created by PMA, received the Toronto Urban Design Award of Excellence.

 Branksome Hall is currently constructing the Karen L. Jurjevich Innovation Centre and Studio Theatre (iCAST), designed by Ennead and MJMA, which will have spaces for performing arts, innovation, and collaboration, including a STEAM studio, wood and machine shops, robotics lab, design space, and a black-box studio theatre.

 Academics

+IB Continuum

 Branksome Hall's curriculum offers all three International Baccalaureate programs: the Primary Years Programme (PYP), Middle Years Programme (MYP) and International Baccalaureate Diploma Programme (DP).